Liam Fox: Parliamentary career

+In 2021 Fox was the sponsor of a Down Syndrome Bill, an Act to "make provision about meeting the needs of persons with Down syndrome."

+In the 2024 general election Fox was defeated by the Labour candidate, Sadik Al-Hassan.

 Secretary of State for Defence

-Fox was appointed as Secretary of State for Defence in the cabinet of David Cameron on 12 May 2010 and that weekend flew out to Afghanistan with the Foreign Secretary, William Hague, and the International Development Secretary, Andrew Mitchell, to see first hand the issues facing the troops based there.
+Fox was appointed as Secretary of State for Defence in the cabinet of David Cameron on 12 May 2010.

 In July 2010, he said that the dire state of the public finances meant the Armed Forces could no longer be equipped to cover every conceivable danger.
 He said that the strongest signal that it will have to give up one or more of these capabilities, which have been maintained at the same time as contributing to collective security pacts such as NATO.
 "We don't have the money as a country to protect ourselves against every potential future threat," he said.
 "We have to look at where we think the real risks will come from, where the real threats will come from and we need to deal with that accordingly.
 The Russians are not going to come over the European plain any day soon," he added.
 Fox's admission cast doubt on the future of the 25,000 troops currently stationed in Germany.
 The Defence Secretary had previously said that he hoped to withdraw them at some point, leaving Britain without a presence in the country for the first time since 1945.

 The Ministry of Defence (MoD) faced budget cuts of up to 8% over the next five years, according to some analysts, and the department was grappling with a £37 billion shortfall on programmes it has signed up to.
 The results of the Strategic Defence and Security Review (SDSR) were published on 19 October 2010.
 Speaking in September 2010 at a meeting in Paris with his French counterpart Hervé Morin on the possibility of sharing aircraft carriers with the French Navy, Fox said, "I think it is unrealistic to share an aircraft carrier but, in other areas like tactical lift we can see what we can do."
 He added: "I can't deny that there is an element of urgency added by budget concerns."